AsadRaza98/CH2-Americano-Asad/README.md

 Create ML was used to train the image classification model on a dataset of 5 monuments, with the training and testing dataset divided in 80:20.
 The accuracy of the model is 95%.
 Once the model was created, it was imported in the xcode project where the user's picture was given to the model as the input

-# Instructions
+# How To Run
+1. Clone the repositry.
-Download the dataset, project files and assets from the repositry.
+2. Download the dataset, project files and assets from the repositry.
-Run the CH2.xcodeproj on your Mac using XCode.
+3. Run the CH2.xcodeproj on your Mac using XCode.

 # Specification
-The application is built for ios26+ and tested for Iphone 16
+The application is built for ios26 and tested for Iphone 16